ayabarrera/user-auth-phase1/README.md

     - Added {"author": "$CURRENT_USER"} and other customization
     - Enabled public registration : settings -> public registration -> public registration role -> Authenticated Users
     - Also added an error message which tells the users to create atleast 8 min for passwords
+- [FIXED] Homepage -> error for authentication
+  - the global setting was not set properly so that the "public" can see the landing page.
+- [FIXED] Cannot register showing error as email not showing as a "string"
+  - I was honestly lost and do not know which part I messed up, so I had to redo the commits from github where I know the code was last working properly. :<

 ## GLOSSARY